Firmware Updates

 3. Select Advanced

-5. The RTC connects to WiFi and reinstalls the current published firmware, using the same saved WiFi networks, status messages, and progress display as a normal update
+5. The RTC connects to WiFi and installs the latest published firmware, using the same saved WiFi networks, status messages, and progress display as a normal update

 Note